pshima/consul-snapshot/README.md

 - Add a web interface to view backups
 - Add metrics
 - Add single key backups
-- Add options to specify paths
 - Use transactions for backups and restores
+- Add support for just running once